“Healthy” whole grains: What the evidence really shows

 Guide In this guide, we discuss the differences between observational and experimental studies, the advantages and disadvantages of each.

-RCTs are designed to compare an intervention (such as consuming more whole grains) with a control (consuming refined grains or a standard diet).
-A very important question to ask in these whole grain RCT studies is what were whole grains in the diet were compared to: Did they compare eating whole grains to eating refined grains or a standard diet?
-Or did they compare eating whole grains to eating low-carb vegetables?
-It makes a huge difference.
+RCTs are designed to compare an intervention (such as consuming more whole grains) with a control (such as consuming refined grains).
+In these whole grain RCT studies, we need to know to what the whole grains were compared.
+Did they compare eating whole grains to eating refined grains?
+Or to low carb vegetables?
+As you will see, it makes a difference.

 Whole grains and weight loss

-It is not surprising that whole grains have been shown to outperform refined grains in experimental weight-loss studies.
-RCT studies have found that among normal weight and overweight adults, those who consumed whole grains for periods ranging from four to 16 weeks experienced greater increases in resting metabolic rate and greater decreases in belly fat, insulin resistance, inflammation and body weight compared to those who consumed refined grains.5
+Several RCT studies have found that among normal weight and overweight adults, those who consumed whole grains compared to refined grains for four to 16 weeks experienced greater increases in resting metabolic rate and greater decreases in belly fat, insulin resistance, inflammation and body weight.13

-In one study, people who ate whole rye products had greater fat loss compared to those who consumed refined grains, whereas consuming whole wheat didn’t seem to provide any fat-loss benefits over refined wheat.6
+In one study, people who ate whole rye products had greater fat loss compared to those who consumed refined grains.
+The same was not found for wholegrain wheat.14

 Whole grains and diabetes

-Can eating whole grains on a regular basis help prevent diabetes and keep blood sugar from rising too high after meals?
+Can eating whole grains on a regular basis help prevent type 2 diabetes and blood sugar spikes?

-Results from experimental trials looking at blood sugar response to whole grains have been mixed.
-A 2017 systematic review of RCTs found that whole grains don’t raise post-meal blood sugar and insulin levels as much as refined grains do, at least in healthy people.8
+Results from other experimental trials looking at blood sugar response to whole grains have been mixed.
+A 2017 systematic review of RCTs found that whole grains don’t raise post-meal blood sugar and insulin levels as much as refined grains do, at least in healthy people.16

-However, an even more recent review of RCTs showed that non-diabetic individuals had almost identical blood sugar responses after eating whole or refined wheat or rye.
-The blood sugar increase, however, was much higher after eating white rice compared to whole-grain rice.9
+However, an even more recent review of RCTs showed that individuals without diabetes had almost identical blood sugar responses after eating whole vs. refined wheat or rye.
+The blood sugar increase was much higher after eating white rice compared to whole-grain rice, though.17

 Whole grains and heart disease

 On the other hand, higher-quality experimental studies frequently show improvements in certain heart disease risk factors when whole grains are substituted for refined grains.
-Two meta-analyses of RCTs found minor reductions in LDL cholesterol and triglycerides in groups who consumed whole grains compared to groups who consumed refined grains, with oats appearing to have the most cholesterol-lowering power.
+Two meta-analyses of RCTs found minor reductions in LDL cholesterol in groups that consumed whole grains compared to groups that consumed refined grains, with oats appearing to have the most cholesterol-lowering power.
 There was no significant change in triglycerides.26

-However, reducing isolated risk factors does not necessarily translate into improved health, especially if one marker improves while others worsen (such as low-density lipoprotein improving but insulin resistance worsening.)
+However, reducing isolated risk factors does not necessarily translate into improved health, especially if one marker improves while others worsen (such as LDL improving but insulin resistance worsening.)
 That is why we need experimental studies looking at the endpoints that really matter – heart attacks, strokes and death – as opposed to surrogate outcomes like LDL.
 To date, those studies are lacking.

-Moreover, in 2017, authors who performed a systematic review of nine RCTs concluded that there isn’t enough evidence to support claims that whole grains lower CVD risk.
-They made that conclusion due to the lack of high-quality controlled research, including small sample sizes and a high risk of bias (including funding from pro-cereal organizations) found in some of the trials they assessed.13
+Moreover, in 2017, the Cochrane Database performed a systematic review of nine RCTs and concluded there isn’t enough evidence to support claims that whole grains lower CVD risk.
+They drew that conclusion due to the overall low quality of the research, which suffered from small sample sizes, short-term interventions, and a high risk of bias (including funding from pro-cereal organizations).27

-This highlights the importance of understanding how low-quality research has biased the support for the “heart-healthy” claim for whole grains.
-When scrutinized with a higher level of scientific integrity, the data did not hold up.
+This highlights the importance of understanding how low-quality research has influenced support for the “heart-healthy” claim for whole grains.
+When scrutinized critically, the data don’t seem to hold up.

 Whole grains and cancer risk